kragen/derctuo/long-distance-radio.md

 [1]: https://en.wikipedia.org/wiki/QRP_operation

-So I think that it's possible to build infrastructure that permits global data communication at megabits per second when the ionosphere is favorable, without emitting a noticeable amount of radio interference, and without requiring more power than is easily available by energy harvesting.
+So I think that it's possible to build infrastructure that permits global data communication at hundreds of kilobits per second when the ionosphere is favorable, without emitting a noticeable amount of radio interference, and without requiring more power than is easily available by energy harvesting.
+A global network of phased arrays can speak ultrawideband MF and HF to each other, but ultrawideband at higher frequencies internally and to nearby mobile radios.

 Power levels
 ------------